Pruning Conifers: Why and When Is the Best Time?

 - Firs - Firs have stiff needles up and down the branch.

 - Spruces - The Spruces’ needles are extremely sharp and are borne all around the stem.

 - Hemlocks - This type of tree has short, flat, dark green needles which are slightly stiff.
 The needles have two white bands on their undersides.

 - Yews - Yews also have short but soft needles which are flat and have a tapered tip.

 How to prune conifers?

 Pruning method for Arborvitae, Juniper and Chamaecyparis - These three types of conifers should be pruned on new growth only because they do not grow on old wood.
-Where you see pliable green stems, that’s where you can safely trim.
+You can safely trim where you see pliable green stems.
 If you remove brown and old stems, new ones won’t grow back.
 The reason to trim these trees is for size control.